 Sally's entertainment law practice runs the gamut from representing very high-budget Hollywood productions to small independent producers, as well as individual writers, actors and financiers.
 She negotiates acquisitions and distribution, drafts a wide variety of financing documents, advises on insurance and bonds, addresses Guild and Union matters, handles copyright and trademark issues, performs script clearances, prepares production contracts, and litigates disputes.
-She has performed the legal work on such films as "The Tourist," starring Angelina Jolie and Johnny Depp; "The Young Victoria," starring Emily Blunt; and Martin Scorsese's 3D feature, "Hugo," as well as on multiple other narrative and documentary films.
+She has performed the legal work on such films as "The Tourist," starring Angelina Jolie and Johnny Depp; "The Young Victoria," starring Emily Blunt; "Windsor," starring Barry Corbin, and Martin Scorsese's 3D feature, "Hugo," as well as on multiple other narrative and documentary films at all budget levels.
 Similarly, she has negotiated and drafted contracts for numerous television pilots and series, including Charlie Sheen's "Anger Management," "The Glee Project," "The Bachelor," "Children's Medical Center," "Texas 28," "Donna Decorates Dallas," "Texas Troubadours," and others.

 Sally also is a seasoned trial attorney whose litigation work emphasizes contracts and business torts, trademark and copyright issues, employment litigation, real estate matters, mediation and arbitration.
 Her practice encompasses all aspects of commercial trials and appeals before the state and federal courts, as well as various arbitration panels.
 Sally has been lead counsel in literally hundreds of cases on behalf of Fortune 500 companies, smaller businesses and individuals.
-She has tried cases before juries in state and Federal courts, and has represented parties all the way to the U.S. Supreme Court.
+She has won many cases before juries in state and Federal courts, and has successfully represented parties at all levels of appeal.
 Her litigation background also has proved to be invaluable in negotiating and understanding complicated entertainment deals.
+Sally has consistently been rated AV® Preeminent by Martindale-Hubbell (its highest rating) for both legal ability and ethical standards.

 Areas of Practice